Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 From the biocbuild account:

-    cd ~/bbs-3.12-bioc/meat/
+    cd ~/bbs-3.13-bioc/meat/
     ../R/bin/R CMD build LowMACA

 ### 3.6 Install ROOT

-SEPT 2020: THIS SHOULD NO LONGER BE NEEDED! (xps is deprecated in BioC 3.12)
+SEPT 2020: THIS SHOULD NO LONGER BE NEEDED! (xps was deprecated in BioC 3.12)

 Required by Bioconductor package xps.